Master of Computing (Advanced)

 If you love computing and technology and want to help create some of the greatest innovations in these fields, then this advanced program is for you.

-The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting-edge courses in areas of relevance to computing practitioners and researchers.
+The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting students who wish to enter industry in an R&D or leadership role or who wish to pursue a PhD.

 Master of Computing (Advanced) specialisations